Sakshyat/College-Enquiry-Chatbot/README.md

 # College-Enquiry-Chatbot

-Description: A django-based web application with an Mchine Leraning Chatbot using LSTM architecture
+Description: A django-based web application with an Machine Learning Chatbot using LSTM architecture

 # Requirements:
     python 3.8.4